MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivedeviceaddress_getlocal_1793316385.md

 # Windows.Networking.XboxLive.XboxLiveDeviceAddress.GetLocal

 ## -description

+Creates an **XboxLiveDeviceAddress** for the local device.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **XboxLiveDeviceAddress** of the local device.

 ## -remarks